how-do-i-docs/just-the-docs-template/another-how-to.md

 ---
-title: Development Environment
+title: Another How To
 layout: page
-nav_order: 2
+nav_order: 3
 ---

-# How to Set Up a Development Environment
+# Another How To

  {Before using this template, read the accompanying [how-to template guide](about-how-to.md)}